Below are some highlights of upcoming and recent performances:

 For more information and tickets please visit the Carnegie Hall website.

 A special gala dinner will follow the concert at Trattoria Dell’Arte restaurant across from Carnegie Hall.
-If you would like more information about tickets to this event (including dinner and concert tickets) please email firstname.lastname@example.org and write concert/dinner info in subject line.
+If you would like more information about this event, please email firstname.lastname@example.org.

 Sono Luminus releases Bruce Levingston’s new album Windows on January 26, 2018

 On January 26, 2018, Sono Luminus releases Windows [DSL 92137], the sixth album on the label featuring celebrated pianist, author, and founder of Premiere Commission, Inc., Bruce Levingston.
 Known for his nuanced interpretations and creative programming, Levingston’s focus for this recording is on works which, he writes, “reflect a myriad of overlapping artistic influences and feature composers who have been inspired by multiple art forms.”
 The album includes two works by Robert Schumann, Kinderszenen, Op.
 15; and Arabeske, Op.
 18, which are framed by two Premiere Commissions: The Shadow of the Blackbird (2011) by composer David Bruce, and James Matheson’s Windows (2015), for which the album was titled.